Google Maps does not depict BLM land

 Does Google Maps Show BLM Land?

 Presently, Google Maps does not provide any authoritative means to display BLM land boundaries.
-They do provide some BLM map data, but only for National Monuments.
+They do provide some BLM map data, but only for national monuments and many of their developed campgrounds.
 And even at that, they only show the surrounding perimeter of national monuments, and do not show the specific inholdings or other land owners within.

 But that doesn’t make Google Maps useless for finding boondocking sites.
 It’s actually very useful for spotting boondocking sites on Satellite View and even on Street View.
 You simply have to know where BLM land boundaries are before using Google Maps.